Specialist Personal Injury Lawyers

 Injuries can happen almost anywhere – in a motor vehicle accident, at the supermarket, while riding a bicycle, at work, on public or private property, or when consuming a product (such as food or medications) or using a service (such as hospitals or medical professionals).
 They can also occur through the intentional harm caused by another, or through the unwarranted brutality of police.

-Where the personal injury was caused by the neglect or carelessness of another person or organization, you may have rights to claim compensation from them or their insurer.
+Where the personal injury was caused by the neglect or carelessness of another person or organisation, you may have rights to claim compensation from them or their insurer.
 Compensation is designed to assist a person to recover from their injuries by reimbursing expenses, providing medical services and care, replacing lost income and/or awarding monetary sums.

 If you have sustained personal injury, it can be confusing trying to work out whether you are entitled to compensation and how to make a claim.
 Different circumstances resulting in injury fall under different laws, so it is important to obtain legal advice quickly.